Show/Hide Toolbars

 How often should this be run?

 The Reconcile checkbox is automatically selected against each item.
-When you click the Reconcile button, Book Value is adjusted for all items that have this checkbox selected.
+When you click the Update button, Book Value is adjusted for all items that have this checkbox selected.
+You should always reconcile all items present in the grid.

 Ledger Posting